twinshadow/IBNIZ/README.md

         }       return          end of subroutine; pop insptr from rstack V       visit   (i --)  visit subroutine pointed to by MEM[i]

 The return stack is used for storing the return addresses when visiting subroutines.

 Defsub ('{') stores the address of the next instruction to the memory address given by the value on top of stack and then skips instructions until '}' or end-of-code is reached.

-   Return stack manipulation
+  *Return stack manipulation*

         symbol	name    stack      rstack       description
         ------	----    -----      ------       -----------
         R       retaddr (-- val)   (val --)     moves from rstack to stack P       pushtors (val --)  (-- val)     moves from stack to rstack

 The return stack is cyclical just like the main stack.

-INPUT
+##### INPUT #####

         symbol  name    stack           description
         ------  ----    -----           ------------
         U       userin  (-- inword)     get data from input device

 The 'userin' instruction polls data from the input device.
 It returns a word in the format MMKK.YYXX where:

 - YYXX indicates the last known position, in unsigned coordinates, of the pointing device (mouse, touch, lightpen, etc.)

 - KK indicates the unicode number of the last character entered on keyboard, or 0 if no character is entered.
 If the unicode number is above FF, it is wrapped to between 00 and FF.
 The value is cleared to zero (or the next character in the buffer) whenever 'U' is used.

 - MM is a bit structure indicating the state of click/state and a couple of keyboard keys.
 Bits from top to bottom:

         80: click state (1 when a screen position is being clicked/touched)
         40: ctrl key (1 = down)
         20: alt/meta key
         10: shift key
         08: cursor up key
         04: cursor down key
         02: cursor left key
         01: cursor right key

-DATA SEGMENT
+##### DATA SEGMENT #####

         symbol  name            description
         ------  ----            -----------
         G       getdata         (numbits -- data)
         $       startdata       end code segment, start data segment

 A "data segment" containing arbitrary binary data can be defined after the program code.
 Startdata ($) ends the code segment and starts the data segment.

 When a program is started, the memory is filled with the contents of the data segment without any alignment.

 Getdata ('G') can be used for reading the data segment sequentially.
 It fetches the given number of next bits from the data segment.
 When it runs out of data, it wraps back to the beginning.

 In the source code, the data is encoded as digits that represent 1-4 bits in the memory.
 The following symbols are available:

         symbol	name            description
         ------	----            -----------
         0-F     data            encodes a digitful (1-4 bits) of data. b       binary          sets digit length to 1 bit q       quarternary     sets digit length to 2 bits o       octal           sets digit length to 3 bits h       hexadecimal     sets digit length to 4 bits (default)

-META
+##### META #####

         symbol  name    desc
         ------  ----    ----
         \       comment ignore characters in source code until newline ,       blank   nop; also whitespaces and newlines count as blank

-=== PRIMARY IMPLEMENTATION ===
+### PRIMARY IMPLEMENTATION ###

-EDITOR COMMANDS
+##### EDITOR COMMANDS ######

 Tab toggles the editor display on/off.
 When the editor is hidden, keyboard commands don't affect the editor state.

 Cursor keys etc. work as expected.
 Shift+cursor selects an area.

 Ctrl+up/down increments/decrements the number under cursor, with carry.

 Ctrl+left/right jumps to the final character of the previous or next "word" (i.e. blank-separated section).

 f1 runs and pauses the code.

 f2 resets the VM state (including timer and memory).

 Changes to the source code automatically recompile it but do not restart it.
 This makes it convenient to do runtime changes to numeric parameters etc. This functionality may change in the future.

 ESC exits the program.

 Ctrl+C/X/V/A work as copy/cut/paste/selectall.

-        Ctrl+S saves the program to the file indicated by a line beginning with '\#file' (or if there's no such line, inserts the line '\#file untitled.ib' and uses untitled.ib as the filename.
+Ctrl+S saves the program to the file indicated by a line beginning with '\\#file' (or if there's no such line, inserts the line '\\#file untitled.ib' and uses untitled.ib as the filename.
-        The '\#file' lines are automatically skipped when saving.
+The '\\#file' lines are automatically skipped when saving.

-COMMAND LINE OPTIONS
+##### COMMAND LINE OPTIONS #####

        -h       Dump help on command line usage
        -v       Dump version info
        -c CODE  Execute code
        -n       No autorun of loaded code

-       The following extra options were added for creating the YouTube
+The following extra options were added for creating the YouTube video:
-       video:

        -e       Dump user keystrokes to stdout
        -p       Playback dumped user keystrokes from stdin -M       Dump raw video to stdout and raw audio to stderr.
                 30 fps, non-realtime, yuv4mpeg2 and pcm_s16.

 Some commands used in this process, for reference:

        ./ibniz -e > events